 Additionally, where your fat is distributed — for instance, whether it’s around your internal organs versus, say, on your butt — is also important in calculating health outcomes and disease risks.[4]
 We’ll look at that in a moment.

-Using this simple calculation based on your weight and height leaves out these details, which makes it misleading for some people.
+Using this calculation based on your weight and height leaves out these details, which makes it misleading for some people.

 Let’s look at an example.